gullsnobar/gullsnobar/README.md

 ---

 ## About Me
-I am a Frontend Engineer passionate about building scalable and responsive web applications.
-My expertise lies in crafting interactive user interfaces with modern technologies like **React.js, Next.js, and TypeScript** while maintaining clean code and performance optimization.
-I thrive in collaborative environments and continuously explore emerging tools and frameworks to enhance my development workflow.
+I am a Frontend Engineer skilled in building scalable web applications with React.js, Next.js, and TypeScript, and experienced in Node.js, Express, and MongoDB for full-stack development.
+Proficient with Git/GitHub and Agile workflows, I focus on writing clean, performant code and delivering efficient solutions.

 ---